 2. Don’t Make It All About Candy

 You can start making Halloween more about the fun seasonal activities this time of year!
 Think pumpkin carving, visiting local pumpkin patches, crafts, and activities.
 There are countless other ways to celebrate this fun holiday that doesn’t involve tons of added sugar.
 Plus, you’ll get to keep all the photos and cute crafts for years to come!

 3. DIY Your Own Healthier Treats

-Get creative and make some tasty Halloween treats but without tons of added sugar.
+Get creative and make some tasty Halloween treats without added sugar.
 Try dipping a sliced clementine in 70% or darker dark chocolate.
-Or slice up an apple and let the kids dip it in yogurt or a caramel sauce.
-If you like to bake, try cutting the sugar by choosing a natural sweetener like raw honey or pure maple syrup instead.
-Coconut sugar is also another option and mixes easily into anything you would usually use regular old table sugar.
+Or slice up an apple and let the kids dip it in yogurt or caramel sauce.
+If you like to bake, try cutting the sugar by choosing a natural sweetener like raw honey or pure maple syrup.
+Coconut sugar is another option and mixes easily into anything you would usually use regular old table sugar.

 4. Make a Halloween Basket